HouseTrip/deploylist/README.md

 * `foreman start`
 * Visit http://localhost:3000

-NOTE: This will get you a version of Deploylist that reports on its own deploys.
+NOTE: This will get you a version of DeployList that reports on its own deploys,

 ### Working with your own application
 * Setup OmniAuth with Google Apps (if not already done for your organisation):